ji-zai/personal-site/content/essays/seek-truth.md

 For example, Ramanujan pulling profound theories from "God" that all happened to be right.
 He didn't even get around to proving most before he died.
 Those that simply have a feel for things, and that feel happens to be true.
 They may try to explain things after the fact, but that explanation is constructed, not what they actually used to have high skill.
 ### Our model is trained by observing, understanding, predicting.
+To observe is to consciously perceive something happening.
+You can perceive this through any of your senses: see, hear, taste, feel, smell, or thinking (i.e. observing a thought).

+To understand is to update your model according to an observation.
+This update could involve changing a truth (i.e. the statement that represents a truth), changing your confidence in a truth, or changing how much you value a truth.
+And this update could impact multiple rows in your model.

+To predict is to: __.

+Each of these steps works towards increasing the power of your model to enable you to get what you want.

+- Each is a reaction to another.
+- The cycle: want -> observe -> understand -> predict -> want (this complicates the model to an extent that I don't think is necessary.
+Will see how to simplify without losing its essence).
+- What you want impacts every part of this process.
+	- Determines what you observe.
+	- Determines how you understand
+	- Determines what you predict.
+	- Because everything is to increase the power of your model to help you get what you want.
+- Patience: how much time you're able to spend on the process.
 ### Delusion compounds.

 ### It takes effort to seek truth, but effort itself is not truth seeking.